dacongi/HPCeSE/DS_Python_MPI/README.md

 Go to the Palmetto Cluster and request computing resources.
 I suggest 16 cores and 32 GB memory for a general testing task.
 For the largest case 8100.txt, more memory should be requested.

-Simply download the input folder and the run.py in your current directory, and run with the following command.
+Simply download the input folder and the run.py to your current directory, and run with the following command.

 module purge